brunobord/cmdbot/docs/your_bot.rst

 ~~~~~~~

 Whenever a :meth:`do_<stuff>` method is decorated by ``@direct``, it will only
-be executed if someone is directly talking to the Bot.
+be executed if someone is directly talking to the Bot:

 .. code-block:: python